Young Dirty Bastard: Music

 At the 2013 Rock the Bells festival, he performed alongside a hologram of his late father, for which he had provided the physical model and the voice.

 In October 2018, he performed on Jimmy Kimmel Live! along with the rest of the Wu-Tang Clan.

 In April 2019, Young Dirty Bastard performed "Triumph" with the surviving members of the Wu-Tang Clan on The Tonight Show Starring Jimmy Fallon.
 In November of that year, he formed the musical group 2nd Generation Wu with rappers iNTeLL, PXWER, and Sun God, who are all sons of members of the Wu-Tang Clan.
 They released their debut single that month.
 In October 2019, his manager claimed that he had "about ten" albums completed.

+He performed as part of the Wu-Tang Clan lineup in The Final Chamber tour.
+He anticipates beginning a solo career after the conclusion of the tour.

 Other ventures

 In 2019, Young Dirty Bastard made his reality television debut on the show Growing Up Hip Hop: New York.
 He also tried out for the role of Ol' Dirty Bastard, his father, in Wu-Tang: An American Saga, but the role ultimately went to T.J.
 Atoms.
 RZA stated that he decided not to cast him because his acting skills were inadequate, conceding that he bears a strong visual resemblance to his father.

 As of 2014, Young Dirty Bastard was planning to create a black hockey team.